fjnovais/fjnovais.github.io/_pages/about.md

 Research Interests
 ======
 ------
-* Understand the gaps between phenotype and molecular data using quantitative genetics, omics data, bioinformatics and statistics.
+* Understand the gaps between phenotype and molecular data using quantitative genetics, omics data integration, bioinformatics and statistics.

 * Research how Artificial Inteligence methods can be applied to animal breeding and animal production.